loisglld/loisglld/README.md

 ## **:file_folder: Professional experiences**

 <img src="./images/arp.jpg" width=200
- align='right'>
+ align='right' alt="France, 36">

-### *Automation Robotic Packaging (France, 36)*
+### DevOps internship: *Automation Robotic Packaging*

 The goal was to **dockerizing a Django application** to deploy on any machine.
-The application is a web interface to manage the organization of electrical components in ARP machine projects.The goal of the internship was to make the application easy to deploy on any machine, and to make it easy to update for the developer.
+The application is a web interface to manage the organization of electrical components in ARP machine projects.The goal of the internship was to make the application easy to deploy on any machine, and to make it easy to update for the developers.
 **I had to learn about Docker, Django, and how to run asynchronous tasks with `Redis` and `Celery`**.

 <div style="text-align:center;">